 - black pepper (to taste)

 - Stir in vegan mayonnaise, vegan yogurt and salt.
-If using, stir in lemon juice, Dijon mustard and black pepper.2 tbsp vegan mayonnaise, 3 tbsp vegan yogurt and ¼ tsp salt.
-If using, stir in 1 tbsp lemon juice, 1 tsp Dijon mustard and black pepper to taste.
+If using, stir in lemon juice, Dijon mustard and black pepper.2 tbsp vegan mayonnaise, 3 tbsp vegan yogurt, ¼ tsp salt, 1 tbsp lemon juice, 1 tsp Dijon mustard, black pepper

 - Toss until all ingredients are well combined.